ccev/stopwatcher/README.md

 #### [Flo's Tileserver](https://github.com/123FLO321/SwiftTileserverCache)
 To get working tileserver Static Maps, make sure you're on the latest version (>1.0.3 / March 4 2020), then copy stopwatcher.json to the `Templates` folder in your TileServer directory

-### Ingress Scraper
+### Ingress Portals
-Use [ClarkyKent's ingress scraper](https://github.com/ClarkyKent/ingress_scraper) for everything related to Portals.
-Have it loop and put the restart delay in Stop Watcher's config
+Use [Intel Watcher](https://github.com/ccev/intelwatcher) for everything related to Portals.
+It'll scrape the Ingress Intel Map and put all Portals in your area in a database.
+Have it loop and put the restart delay in Stop Watcher's config.

 ## Features
 [TODO (it's super cool i promise)]